Leveling up Web Performance with HTTP/3

 It tries to to parse the version number out of it.

-If it looks like a valid quick draft version, it will try to interpret this as quick Probably talk a bit more about how Wireshark can actually process processes packets, but I think I'll hand over to Robin now.
+If it looks like a valid quick draft version, it will try to interpret this as quick You can probably talk a bit more about how Wireshark can actually process processes packets, but I think I'll hand over to Robin now.

-But yeah, so you want to share, share things with people and having more than one file is becomes a bit of a pain.
+But yeah, so you want to share things with people and having more than one file becomes a bit of a pain.

 Like I've used Wireshark in ways of like downloading somebody's keys to a temporary location and then changing the Wireshark config between every packet capture that I'm opening and it gets really fiddly and annoying.